uyha/zmq/README.md

 ## Binding functions status

-All the binding functions live in the `zmq` namespace.
+All the binding functions live in the `zimq` module.

 ### Atomic Counter